New Update: Boost Social Proof with Reviews & Automation

 The prize was £500 worth of Joules clothing and a lifetime supply of Jude’s ice cream.

-Although it’s a relatively simple campaign, it was successful because it correctly targeted their audience with a fun seasonal task.
+Although it’s a relatively simple campaign, it was successful because it correctly targeted its audience with a fun seasonal task.

 Similar to the example above is Swizzle’s Squashies contest.

-Participants had to take a photo or video showing what they’re up to during the summer and upload it to the contest website.
+Participants had to take a photo or video showing what they were up to during the summer and upload it to the contest website.
 The winner could receive £1000 and a year’s supply of Squashies for them and a friend.

-The great thing about UGC is that you can get your fans to be creative, which can result in some stunning contest entries.
+The great thing about UGC is that you can get your fans to be creative, resulting in some stunning contest entries.